Mouse Lifespan: How Long Do Mice Live?

 White laboratory mouse: mother with pups, which are 9 days old

-common house mice can carry LCM, or lymphocytic choriomeningitis, which can cause meningitis in humans.
+Common house mice can carry LCM, or lymphocytic choriomeningitis, which can cause meningitis in humans.

 Avoiding Illness

-To avoid any illness in young adult pet owners, keep your youngster away from mice and hamsters, as well as their waste.
+To avoid any illness in young pet owners, keep your youngster away from mice and hamsters, as well as their waste.
 Cages should be cleaned on a regular basis to avoid a deposit of dried excrement that could be blown into the air.
 Rat infestations should be prevented, especially in food storage facilities.
 Wipe the area with a liquid disinfectant if you find rodent droppings.

 Wild Mouse Lifespan